 The following benefit payments, which reflect future service as appropriate, are expected to be paid.
-The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2019:
+The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2020:

-Although no contributions are required for fiscal 2020, the Company expects to make cash contributions in the \$750 to \$1,500 range.
+Although no contributions are required for fiscal 2021, the Company expects to make cash contributions in the \$750 to \$1,500 range.

-One of the Company's foreign operations, Schaublin, sponsors a pension plan for its approximately 146 employees in conformance with Swiss pension law.
-The plan is funded with a reputable (S&P rating A+) Swiss insurer.
-Through the insurance contract, the Company has effectively transferred all investment and mortality risk to the insurance company, which guarantees the federally mandated annual rate of return and the conversion rate at retirement.
-As a result, the plan has no unfunded liability; the interest cost is exactly offset by actual return.
-Thus, the net periodic cost is equal to the amount of annual premium paid by the Company.
-For fiscal years 2019, 2018 and 2017, the Company made contribution and premium payments equal to \$887, \$889 and \$875, respectively.
+Two of the Company's foreign operations, Schaublin and Swiss Tool, sponsor pension plans for their approximately 149 and 46 employees, respectively, in conformance with Swiss pension law.
+The Schaublin plan is funded with an independent semi-autonomous collective provident foundation whereas the Swiss Tool plan is funded with a reputable Swiss insurer.
+Through the insurance contracts, Schaublin and Swiss Tool have effectively transferred all investment and mortality risk to the collective provident foundation and Swiss insurance company, respectively, which guarantees the federally mandated rate of return and the conversion rate at retirement for the BVG mandatory portion.
+Accordingly, the plans have no unfunded liability; the interest cost is exactly offset by the actual return.
+Thus, the net periodic pension cost is equal to the amount of annual premium paid by Schaublin and Swiss Tool, respectively.
+For fiscal years 2020, 2019 and 2018, Schaublin made contribution and premium payments equal to \$872, \$887 and \$889, respectively.
+Swiss Tool made contribution and premium payments equal to \$229 since being acquired in August 2019.

 The Company also has defined contribution plans under Section 401(k) of the Internal Revenue Code for all of its employees not covered by a collective bargaining agreement.
-Employer contributions under this plan, ranging from 10%-100% of eligible amounts contributed by employees, amounted to \$1,889, \$1,714 and \$1,585 in fiscal 2019, 2018 and 2017, respectively.
+Employer contributions under this plan, ranging from 10%-100% of eligible amounts contributed by employees, amounted to \$2,212, \$1,889 and \$1,714 in fiscal 2020, 2019 and 2018, respectively.

-Effective September 1, 1996, the Company adopted a non-qualified Supplemental Executive Retirement Plan ("SERP") for a select group of highly compensated management employees designated by the Board of the Company.
+Effective September 1, 1996, the Company adopted a non-qualified Supplemental Executive Retirement Plan ("SERP") for a select group of senior management employees.
 The SERP allowed eligible employees to elect to defer, until termination of their employment, the receipt of up to 25% of their salary.
 In August 2008, the plan was modified, allowing eligible employees to elect to defer up to 75% of their current salary and up to 100% of bonus compensation.
 Employer contributions under this plan equal the lesser of 25% of the deferrals, or 1.75% of the employee's annual salary, which vest in full after one year of service following the effective date of the SERP.
-Employer contributions under this plan amounted to \$312, \$271 and \$256 in fiscal 2019, 2018 and 2017, respectively.
+Employer contributions under this plan amounted to \$289, \$312 and \$271 in fiscal 2020, 2019 and 2018, respectively.

-13. Postretirement Health Care and Life Insurance Benefits
+14. Postretirement Health Care and Life Insurance Benefits

-The Company, for the benefit of employees at its Heim, West Trenton, Bremen and PIC facilities and former union employees of its Tyson and Nice subsidiaries, sponsors contributory defined benefit health care plans that provide postretirement medical and life insurance benefits to union employees who have attained certain age and/or service requirements while employed by the Company.
+The Company, for the benefit of employees at its Heim, West Trenton, Plymouth and PIC facilities and former union employees of its Tyson and Nice subsidiaries, sponsors contributory defined benefit health care plans that provide postretirement medical and life insurance benefits to union employees who have attained certain age and/or service requirements while employed by the Company.
 The plans are unfunded and costs are paid as incurred.
-Postretirement benefit obligations are included in "Accrued expenses and other current liabilities" and "Other non-current liabilities" in the consolidated balance sheet.
+Postretirement benefit obligations are included in accrued expenses and other current liabilities and other non-current liabilities in the consolidated balance sheets.

-The following table set forth the funded status of the Company's postretirement benefit plans, the amount recognized in the balance sheet at March 30, 2019 and March 31, 2018:
+The following table set forth the funded status of the Company's postretirement benefit plans, the amount recognized in the balance sheet at March 28, 2020 and March 30, 2019: